 Keeping Cooked Chicken on Hand

 One of the things that makes this recipe so fast is that we are using chicken which is already cooked.
 I love keeping shredded chicken on hand in my freezer.
-You can use the method above to cook it or buy a rotisserie chicken and then use my instructions for How to Freeze Turkey.
+You can use the method above to cook it or buy a rotisserie chicken and then use my instructions for How to Freeze Chicken.

 Thaw the frozen chicken in your refrigerator overnight or by leaving it at room temperature for 30 minutes.
 Please note that for health safety reasons you should only thaw the amount of chicken you plan on using and eating that day.